-DIMM1&2 CMD Drive Strength:
+DIMM1&2 CMD Drive:

-Four options are available: Auto → Low → Medium → High.
-The default setting is Auto.
-This item can adjust the drive strength for command sent to DDR SDRAM (This adjustment for DIMM 1 and DIMM 2 only).
+This item allows you to adjust the memory data drive strength.
+You can key in the HEX number into this section.
+The minimum number is 0000, and maximum number is 00FF.
+Adjust the drive strength for command sent to DDR SDRAM (This adjustment for DIMM 1 and DIMM 2 only).
 This will depend on your DDR SDRAM specification and numbers to set.
-More DDR SDRAM DIMM installed, you may set it to High.
+More DDR SDRAM DIMM installed, you may set it to higher values.

-DIMM3&4 CMD Drive Strength:
+DIMM3&4 CMD Drive:

-Four options are available: Auto \rightarrow Low \rightarrow Medium \rightarrow High.
-The default setting is Auto.
-This item can adjust the drive strength for command sent to DDR SDRAM (This adjustment for DIMM 3 and DIMM 4 only).
+This item allows you to adjust the memory data drive strength.
+You can key in the HEX number into this section.
+The minimum number is 0000, and maximum number is 00FF.
+Adjust the drive strength for command sent to DDR SDRAM (This adjustment for DIMM 3 and DIMM 4 only).
 This will depend on your DDR SDRAM specification and numbers to set.
-More DDR SDRAM DIMM installed, you may set it to High.
+More DDR SDRAM DIMM installed, you may set it to higher values.